-If you have scalp psoriasis, you know the struggle is real.
-A flare-up can turn your head into a scaly itch fest in a flash.
+If you have scalp psoriasis, a flare-up can turn your head into a scaly itchfest in a flash.

-Scalp psoriasis is particularly common.
-According to the American Academy of Dermatology Association (AADA), about 50 percent of peeps with chronic plaque psoriasis will have a flare-up on their scalp.
+Scalp psoriasis is very common.
+According to the American Academy of Dermatology (AAD), about 50 percent of peeps with chronic plaque psoriasis will have a flare-up on their scalp.

-One study showed that researchers don’t know the exact cause of scalp psoriasis.
-But, it appears to develop when your immune system sends particular signals to your skin cells.
-This makes your cells multiply too fast, leading to those scaly patches.
+Researchers don’t know the exact cause of scalp psoriasis.
+But, according to a 2016 study, it appears to develop when your immune system sends certain signals to your skin cells.
+This makes your cells multiply too quickly, leading to those scaly patches.

-According to a research review, other factors that lead to psoriasis include:
+According to a 2016 research review, these other factors are also associated with psoriasis:

 - body weight

-Some folks also claim that allergies are to blame, but there’s not enough proof to back this up.
+Some folks also claim allergies are to blame, but there’s not enough evidence to back this up.

 Scalp psoriasis symptoms can range from mild to severe.
-Common side effects include:
+Common symptoms include:

 - itching or burning